matt-clarson/sqlgen/README.md

 cargo test
 ```

 Releases are manual for now.
-To create a new release, use cargo-release, and cross
+To create a new release, use `cargo-release` and `cross`.

 Install them like so: